nedrysoft/dmgee/contributing.md

 # Commit Messages

-This repository uses the coventional commit style for commit messages, it is imperitive that any commits follow this style.
+This repository uses the conventional commit style for commit messages, any commits must follow this style.

 The following tags are currently used:

-* repo: a change to the repo, includes operations such a editing README.md or restructuring.
+* repo: a change to the repo, includes operations such as editing README.md or restructuring.
 * wip: a work in progress message.
 * refactor: refactoring of the code.
 * chore: general housekeeping task such as removing dead files from the repo.
-* fix: a fix of a specific issue, should normally be linked to a github issue.
+* fix: a fix of a specific issue, should normally be linked to a GitHub issue.
 * feat: work on a specific feature.

-If another tag type is required, then please raise a github issue to discuss adding it.
+If another tag type is required, then please raise a GitHub issue to discuss adding it.

 #  Translations

-If any kind souls can provide translations for the application, I will include these and credit you for your work.
+Translations of the application are welcomed and the author will be fully credited for their work.

-Translations can be made using the Qt Linguist tool.
+The Qt Linguist tool should be used to create translations.